 Overall, immigrants appear highly entrepreneurial.
 We see a power law in the distribution of firm size for each population, but immigrant entrepreneurship appears right-shifted.
-Specifically, there tend to be more immigrant-founded firms, per immigrant in the population, at each employment size.
-This is true recently, looking at all new firms in the economy using administrative data.
+Specifically, there are more immigrant-founded firms, per immigrant in the population, at each employment size.
+This is true recently, where we can look at all new firms in the economy using administrative data.
 It is also true for firms founded in earlier time periods, including when studying the Survey of Business Owners and the Fortune 500.